HR Transformation Council: 3 trends for 2024

 Towards the de-siloing of the HRIS

-The acceleration of the digital transformation is a fact, and the HR Information Systems are no exception.
-SQORUS observes this daily in its role as integrator, with solutions such as HCM Cloud, Talentsoft, Cornerstone, SuccessFactors… But there is still a long way to go, especially if you consider the changing role of HR departments within large companies.
+The acceleration of digital transformation is a fact, and HR Information Systems are no exception.
+SQORUS observes this on a daily basis in its role as integrator, with solutions such as HCM Cloud, Talentsoft, Cornerstone, SuccessFactors… But there is still a long way to go, particularly if we take into account the changing role of HR departments within large companies.
 The transition from a “support function” to a “business partner” implies a much stronger interconnection between the different IS.

 The HRIS as we know it today allows us to catch up with the present.
 The upcoming HRIS will include different key points to build the future:

 • An explosion of SaaS solutions in a “Best of Breed” approach to best meet specific needs.
-At SQORUS, we note that many of our customers are willing to move in this direction, often in addition to a Core HR solution, as the beginning of a return to a trend already observed before the emergence and stabilization of “integrated solutions”.
+At SQORUS, we have noticed that our customers are often questioning this approach, between the desire to consolidate around a Core HR, and the attraction of editors who can go a little further in certain areas of the ecosystem.

 • Better performance monitoring

-• Taking into account the physical and emotional problems of employees, in a context where 47% of employees say they are stressed (according to Harvard Business Review in 2022)
+• Taking account of employees’ physical and emotional problems, in a context where 47% of employees say they are stressed (according to Harvard Business Review in 2022).

-• A better use of analytics, data and reporting dashboards for C-Levels
+• Better use of data analytics and reporting dashboards to support C-Levels

 On this last point, the analyses are still in a nascent phase.
 As integration improves and systems become capable of combining and accessing all workplace information from a single database, the data can be used to optimize many processes and truly identify the reasons behind more workplace problems.